5 Ways You Can Write Off Your Pet This Tax Season

 4. Your pet is an influencer.

-Similarly, if your pet themselves is a breadwinner, you could be entitled to a tax credit.
-If your pet is the type of animal to have their own YouTube account, you may also qualify for a pet tax deduction because they still perform in a way that earns you income.
+It’s also possible that your pet is the breadwinner.
+If your dog or cat is the type of animal to have their own YouTube account, you may also qualify for a pet tax deduction because they still perform in a way that earns you income.
 As a result, you could potentially write off their expenses.
 This would include pets who have worked on a movie set or have competed in events that offered cash prizes.

-However, the most likely scenario here is if your dog or cat is one of the 5,000-ish pet influencers I follow on Instagram.
+However, the most likely scenario here is if your dog or cat is one of the 10,000-ish pet influencers I follow on Instagram.
 This would all fall under that performance animal designation.
-Just be sure to keep your books in order come tax season, Hendrix warns.
+Just be sure to keep your books in order come tax season, Hendrix advises.

 “If you have a ‘performance animal,’ make sure you keep records of all the related expenses,” she says.
 The records you keep will determine what you are able to claim and how much you are ultimately able to lower your tax liability.”